TRON-Bioinformatics/EasyFuse/README.md

 ```

-Or as follows if you installed it via Nextflow (only available from release 2.0.1):
+Or as follows if you installed it via Nextflow (only available from release 2.0.1 onwards):
 ```
 nextflow run tron-bioinformatics/easyfuse -r x.y.z \
   -profile conda -with-conda \